-Still feeling uneasy about taking on a new project in our current economy?
+Are you still feeling uneasy about taking on a new project in our current economy?
 Don’t be.
-Content Bloom is offering a free first consultation to CMOs, CTOs, and project managers looking for insights on how Managed Services and technical implementations can improve business in 2021.
+Content Bloom is offering a free first consultation to CMOs, CTOs, and Project Managers looking for insights on how managed services and technical implementations can improve business in 2021.
 Reach out.

 (No junk.
 Just the good stuff.)